Bioconductor/bioconductor.org/content/news/bioc_3_12_release.md

 rTANDEM, sampleClassifier, sapFinder, scsR, shinyTANDEM, sigaR, signet, simpleaffy, spotSegmentation, Starr, SVAPLSseq, TxRegInfra, xps

-Two experimental data packages were removed in this release (after being deprecated in BioC 3.11): MTseekerData, RIPSeekerData
+Two experimental data packages were removed this release (after being deprecated in BioC 3.11): MTseekerData, RIPSeekerData

 Sixteen experimental data packages are deprecated in this release and will be